-- L’Inhumaine (1924) movie review: At this year’s San Francisco Silent Film Festival, picture and sound were beautifully integrated at the screening of Marcel L’Herbier’s unique blend of sex melodrama, revenge thriller, and science fiction.
+- L’Inhumaine / The Inhuman Woman (1924) movie review: At this year’s San Francisco Silent Film Festival, picture and sound were beautifully integrated at the screening of Marcel L’Herbier’s unique blend of sex melodrama, revenge thriller, and science fiction.

-L’Inhumaine movie review: Memorable SFSFF screening of Marcel L’Herbier’s great-looking (if meandering) silent
+L’Inhumaine movie review: Memorable SFSFF screening of Marcel L’Herbier’s gorgeous (if meandering) silent

 The jewel in the crown of the San Francisco Silent Film Festival’s “A Day of Silents,” held on Dec.
 5 at the Castro Theatre, was the presentation of Marcel L’Herbier’s desire, seduction, and science fiction mix L’Inhumaine / The Inhuman Woman (1924), which, by integrating sight and sound, turned out to be a remarkable sensory experience.